-Call for Virtual Networking Support Manager
+Call for Virtual Mobility Grants

 The COST Association has launched two new types of Grants to respond to the rising need of digital tools in the context of the pandemic and to ensure continuity of COST Actions’ work activities.
 These are proposed as a pilot scheme until 31 October 2021 to build capacity and spread the uptake of virtual collaboration.